On exact solutions for quantum particles with spin S= 0, 1/2, 1 and de Sitter event horizon: Asymptotic behavior and flat space-time limit

-the designation $( p \; \rightarrow \; - p)$ means that here else one term is to be placed, which is derived from the previous one with a change $p \; \rightarrow \; - p$.
-The constant $A$ will be chosen to guarantee the existence of a finite limit in (4.9); so it is
+the designation $( p \; \rightarrow \; - p)$ means that a term is to be placed there (its form follows from the previous one through the change $p \; \rightarrow \; - p$).
+The constant $A$ will be chosen by convenience reason later; so it is